swaptacular/swpt-k8s-config/README.md

 remote: Resolving deltas: 100% (2/2), completed with 2 local objects.
 To github.com:epandurski/swpt-k8s-config.git
    c46b496..1c50aeb  master -> master

-$ gpg --delete-secret-keys "${KEY_FP}"  # The GPG key have been copied to the cluster, so we do not need it anymore. gpg (GnuPG) 2.2.40; Copyright (C) 2022 g10 Code GmbH This is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.

-sec  rsa4096/9F85AF312DC6F642 2025-02-03 clusters/dev (flux secrets)

-Delete this key from the keyring? (y/N)
-This is a secret key! - really delete? (y/N) y
 ```

 Team members can import the public PGP after they pull the Git repository: